 Just like an indoor kitchen, an outdoor kitchen requires a functional design to ensure seamless cooking and entertaining.
 Make sure you have enough bench space for food preparation, serving and storage, as well as areas for cleaning up after the meal is finished.

 If your new outdoor kitchen is going to be close to your indoor kitchen, why not look at a layout that will see the two merge together seamlessly.
 This will create one large amazing entertaining space – a great option if your indoor kitchen is small and you’re looking for more space.
+You can do this by choosing doors to the outdoors that can open up and create a large space or by adding serving windows so the two spaces work together.

 5. Choose the right materials